josiashdezp/Autonomous_Agentic_AI_Project_T4/README.md

 - **Vehicle inference** -- resolves abbreviations and typos to full make/model names before doing any capacity or cost calculations
 - **Car capacity guardrail** -- blocks generation until the group-size-versus-vehicle-capacity conflict is explicitly resolved
 - **Budget guardrail** -- runs before and after generation; $100+/person/day is green, $60-100 is yellow, below $60 or transport-exceeds-budget is red
+- **Input guardrails** -- PII masking redacts emails, phone numbers, SSNs, and credit card numbers from every message before any LLM call; safety filter blocks harmful content including jailbreak attempts, prompt injection, and developer mode bypass
+- **LLM Judge** -- a secondary LLM scores every generated itinerary across four dimensions (context precision, tool correction, completeness, hallucination) and returns a PASS or FAIL verdict with a score out of 10; a failing score triggers an automatic retry up to two attempts before the result is surfaced to the user
 - **Road trip cost calculator** -- live gas prices via EIA, mileage from routing, split across cars and travelers
 - **International redirect** -- vibe-matched US city suggestions when a non-US destination is named
 - **Grocery list generator** -- personalized to group size, dietary restrictions, and trip duration